victoriajeniluc/Practice/Java/Java_notes.md

     OR

-    * interfaces
+* INTERFACES
     * for horse, rabbit, and camel which are examples of lecture29 where there is a diagram of how each are related to one another[animalrelation](animalrelation.png)

     * classes can implement from multiple interfaces!

+    * NAMING: include -able at the end:
+      Ex:
+      - sellable
+      - rideable
+      - closeable

+    * only allows public as the access specifier ... class also needs to have the same method being override to be the same specifier which is public to be error free

+    * follows the overriding rules!

+    * can have variables - but no initialization / constructors

+    *Marker Interface*
+      * an empty interface in Java with no fields or methods
+        * Example Marker.java in lecture 29
+      * Ex: Serializable & RandomAccess

+    *Functional Interface*
+      * an interface with exactly one abstract method
+      * @FunctionalInterface annotation is used to mark an interface as Functional interface - once this is added.. you can no longer add other abstract methods to that file

+  * Interfaces can extend from other interfaces!
+    * if one interface extends from another and you create a class that models after that interface... the methods in that class needs to come from all the classes that interface is extending from.
+      * Ex:

+        public interface I3 extends I1, I2 {
+          void m2(); // it's own abstract method
+        }

+        public interface I2 {
+          // a marker interface
+        }

+        public interface I1 {
+          void m1(); // functional interface
+        }

+        public class C implements I3 {

+          @Override
+          public void m1() {
+            // from Interface I1
+          }

+          @Override
+          public void m2() {
+            // from interface I3
+          }

+          // no abstract method from I2 so nothing shows up }

+  * SIMILARITIES OF ABSTRACT CLASS AND INTERFACES
+    1. can not be created using the new keyword

 ----------------------------------------

 ## Files in Program